Thermalization and non-monotonic entanglement growth in an exactly solvable model: Introduction and Summary

 \section{Introduction and Summary}

-Thermalization in unitary quantum field theories has been a topic of great significance.
-Using AdS/CFT correspondence, it has also been linked to black hole formation \cite{Bhattacharyya:2009uu, Chesler:2008hg}.
-One of the current views of thermalization is that of the thermalization of a finite subsystem, in which the conjugate subsystem is considered the heat bath.
-In other words, it is the thermalization observed by an observer who has access to only a subsystem of the full system.
-It can also be considered as if the `fine-grained' observables{\footnote{Observables which show the non-thermal behaviour of the pure state, in contrast to `coarse-grained' observables which cannot distinguish between the pure state and the thermal ensemble.}} are spatially widely separated bilocal or higher point observables.
-Starting from a pure state, in the high energy (high effective temperature) limit, the final thermal entropy observed by such an observer is actually the entanglement entropy of the subsystem with its conjugate.
-Obviously, the pure state has to be a time-dependent state.
-Closely related to thermalization(equilibration in general), the study of time-dependent states after a quantum quench has also been of great interest\cite{Polkovnikov:2010yn, gogolin2015equilibration}.
-Quantum quench is the process in which the parameters of the Hamiltonian of a system in a certain state are changed with time.
-After the quantum quench, in the long time limit, if the subsystem of our interest looks like a thermal ensemble, in the sense that the expectation values of observables in the finite subsystem have the same expectation values as in a thermal ensemble, then we say that the system has thermalized.
-In this paper, we will be mainly considering quantum quench as the preparation of the time-dependent states of our interest.
+Thermalization in quantum systems has been a topic of great significance \cite{Polkovnikov:2010yn, gogolin2015equilibration}.
+Using AdS/CFT correspondence, it has also been linked to black hole formation \cite{Bhattacharyya:2009uu,Chesler:2008hg,Balasubramanian_2011,Liu:2013qca}.
+Closely related to thermalization (equilibration in general), the study of time evolution of a system after a quantum quench has also been a topic of intense research interest \cite{PhysRevA.69.053616, Calabrese:2006quench}.
+Quantum quench is the process in which the parameters of the Hamiltonian of a system are changed with time.
+The initial state is usually taken to be the ground state of the initial Hamiltonian.\footnote{In this paper, `initial state' means the initial state before the quantum quench while `final state' means the state immediately after the quantum quench process ended.} It is experimentally easier to prepare a gapped system in the ground state by sufficiently cooling the system.
+The final state is usually a non-equilibrium state of the final Hamiltonian.
+In the long time limit, if the system appears to be in a thermal state, in the sense that the expectation values of observables are same as the expectation values in a thermal ensemble, then we say that the system has thermalized.
+Note that the system is always in a pure state if we started from a pure state.

+In this paper, we work in 1+1 dimensional spacetime.
+We will also restrict ourself to critical quantum quenches in which the final Hamiltonian is a critical Hamiltonian, i.e., the corresponding theory is a 1+1 dimensional conformal field theory (CFT).
+We will also consider infinite systems, i.e., the spatial extent of the system is the largest lengthscale in all our discussion.
+More specifically, we will be considering free Dirac fermions in which starting from a certain pure state in the massive theory, the mass is set to zero as a function of time.
+In more general theories, starting from the ground state of a gapped theory, it has been proposed \cite{Calabrese:2005in,Calabrese:2006rx} that the state obtained after the critical quench is a normalized boundary state called Calabrese-Cardy(CC) state which has the form